ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

      - [lin-et-al-2019]_
      -
    * - Colon and rectum cancer screening covearge in alternative scenario
-     - scale up to 60% in 2035
+     - scale up to 60% in 2030
      - [de-Moor-et-al-2018]_
-     - We applied 20-year lag based on the US screening coverage in 2015
+     - We applied 20-year lag on US coverage
    * - Screening sensitivity
      -
      -